 Tax Garnishment: IRS and California Franchise Tax Board

 Few people relish the obligation to file and pay income taxes, but the only thing that may be worse than paying taxes is failing to ensure that the full extent of your tax duties are satisfied.
-The failure to pay taxes can result in a tax garnishment including the addition of significant penalties and interest on the unpaid amount of tax.
+The failure to pay taxes can result in an IRS tax garnishment including the addition of significant penalties and interest on the unpaid amount of tax.
 The amount of tax due, penalties and interest will continue to grow either due to, the taxpayer’s refusal to pay the tax, failure to challenge the amount due, or due to neglect on the taxpayer’s part.
 If the failure to satisfy the federal or state debt continues for a long enough period, the IRS or California Franchise Tax Board may take additional action to collect on the unpaid tax debt.
 This action may include filing a public lien against the taxpayer or levying (forced taking of) a taxpayers assets.

 What is a Tax Levy or Tax Garnishment?